nextbreakpoint/flink-k8s-toolbox/README.md

 - **START JOB**

-  Start job using configuration from primary resource.
-Restart job from savepoint when savepoint path is available in primary resource.
+  Start job using bootstrap configuration from primary resource.
+Restart job from savepoint when savepoint path is provided.

 - **STOP JOB**